blakadder/blog/_posts/2020-06-13-frankenstein-saturday-2.md

 ![WR4 Module](/assets/images/blinds/wr4_module.jpg)

 The control PCB carries the [Realtek WR4](https://docs.tuya.com/en/iot/device-development/module/wifi-module/wifiwr4module) module.
 On the other side the main control MCU hides under the two capacitors.
 It is marked SK6T6C and a short google search later we know its [STM8S003F3](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf).
 We can see 24V, 5V and 3.3V markings on the PCB.
 That means there's different voltages running around and we have to be careful not to accidentally connect things to wrong voltage.
 24V being the biggest number also tells us that the PSU is probably 24V and that the motor runs on 24V as well.
-Checking STM85003F3 datasheed shows its operating on 5V and WR4 is on 3.3V.
+Checking STM85003F3 datasheet shows its operating on 5V and WR4 is on 3.3V.

 ![MCU side](/assets/images/blinds/motor.jpg)